Turkey prohibits elective cesareans in private medical centers - ExBulletin

 “As if the country had no other problem, the male football players told women how to give birth,” wrote Gokce Gokcen, vice-president of the main OP CHP on X.

-“Do not interfere in female affairs with your ignorance.
-Keep the hands of the women's body,” she wrote in remarks postponed by other women politicians and rights for the rights.
+“Do not interfere in women's affairs with your ignorance.
+Keep the hands of the body of women, ”she wrote, in remarks postponed by other women politicians and rights for the rights.

-In January, Erdogan said that 2025 would be “the year of the family” in order to fight against the fertility rate in Turkey, which reached a historic hollow of 1.51 in 2023.
+In January, Erdogan said that 2025 would be “the family year” in order to treat the fertility rate in Turkey, which reached a historic 1.51 hollow in 2023.
 Erdogan suggested several times that women have at least three children.

 On Saturday, he was unleashed against those who had challenged the football banner.